MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/device-license.md

 ## Create a shared account

 A Dynamics 365 Guides device license must be assigned to a shared Active Directory user account.
 A shared account is just like a regular user account except it's shared by all people using Dynamics 365 Guides on a specific HoloLens device.
-Since the account will be shared by multiple people, you manage credentials and other account details differently than regular accounts.
+Since the account is shared by multiple people, you manage credentials and other account details differently than regular accounts.

 1. [Open the Microsoft 365 admin center](https://admin.microsoft.com/AdminPortal/Home).